DiamondLightSource/FastCS/Charts/README.md

 This standalone Helm related workflow is independent of the rest of the workflows except that the _pypi workflow has _helm added to its `needs` in `ci.yml`, making sure we only publish to pypi with valid SemVer tags.

-TODO: for a project that publishes containers referred to by the helm chart, the `_containers.yml` workflow should be added to the `needs` of _helm in `ci.yml`.

 ## Schema Generation

 Schema generation for charts' `values.yaml` is handled by [helm-values-schema-json](https://github.com/losisin/helm-values-schema-json).
 Which is in turn controlled by annotations in the default [values.yaml](fastcs/values.yaml) file.